isomerpages/govtech-stp/_work-pass-holder-lane/02c-owph-faq.md

 ---
-title: Frequently Asked Questions
+title: FAQs
 permalink: /wphl/owph-faq
-third_nav_title: All Other Work Pass Holders employed by companies and their dependants
+third_nav_title: All Other Work Pass Holders Employed by Companies, and Their Dependants
 ---

-## FAQ for All Other Work Pass Holders employed by companies and their dependants
+## Frequently Asked Questions

 <div id="#1"></div>
 ### 1. My pass holders have recovered from COVID-19, when can I bring them into Singapore?